Walk #911: Hereward Way: Oakham to Stamford

 Continue along this as it crosses West Street and becomes High Street.
 Pass the Blue Bell Inn on the left, and at the war memorial turn left up Church Street.
 After a third of a mile it reaches the church on the left; continue along the track immediately beyond the church, passing a car park on the right, and then turn right through a gap in the wall to join another footpath.
 This soon heads across the access road to an extension of the car park to reach a stile.

 On the other side the footpath cuts diagonally across a field before reaching another stile through a hedge; it continues northeastwards across other fields, slowly heading downhill.
 Continue on northeastwards with a hedge on the left; the path takes a slightly more direct route than that shown on the map.
 It passes through a narrow patch of woodland to enter another field; at the northern end of this it descends into some boggy land to cross a stream on a footbridge.
-On the other side of the bridge it climbs up some wooden steps to reach the East Coast Main Line.
+On the other side of the bridge it climbs up some wooden steps to reach a railway line.

 Go through a gate and carefully cross the railway line to reach a gate on the other side.
 The path immediately crosses a footbridge over a stream and then descends down steps to enter a field.
 Head northeastwards across this for a short distance to reach the A1(T), and pass under this using a tunnel.
 Head northeastwards across the floodplain on the other side, with a stream of the river on the left; after a quarter of a mile a green footbridge (Broadeng Bridge) over the stream is reached.